davidjosearaujo/mc/AEV/P/Lab02/lab02-report-93444.md

 -   **Types of SQL Injection**: Exploring various types of SQL injection attacks, such as In-Band SQL Injection, Blind SQL Injection and Time-Based Blind SQL Injection.
 -   **Tools and Techniques**: Learning about tools like SQLMap and manual techniques to identify and exploit SQL injection vulnerabilities.
 -   **Mitigation**: Understanding how to prevent SQL injection by implementing security measures like input validation and parameterized queries.

-The main task that demand exploration from the user are task 5 through 8.

 ### Task 5 - In-Band SQL Injection